-Do you sometim with you?
-Think es take things personally when they probably have little to do back over the last 2 weeks and please list:
+Do you sometimes take things personally when they probably have little to do with you?
+Think back over the last 2 weeks and please list:

 5. Mindreading

 Sometimes we think we know what others are thinking and if our mood is low we expect it to be bad.
 For example if your cell mate is quiet you may think "that's because he thinks I am boring".